 This “safer” alternative to declaring email bankruptcy removes all emails from your inbox, unclutters your daily workspace, and gives you the mental space needed to start fresh.

-Bonus: If you truly need a piece of information from one of those emails, it’s there.
+Bonus: If you truly need a piece of information from one of those emails, it’s there and searchable.

 How to use the Archive All function to catch up on email

 Practically speaking, Gmail makes this incredibly simple with the “archive” button.

 1. Simply select all of your emails (select the button at the top)

 3. Gmail pops up a notification that “All 50 conversations on this page are selected.
 Select all 402 conversations in Inbox” (Obviously, this is my example, and 402 would show the total number of conversations you have in your inbox).